defcronyke/recipes/indian/vegetarian/lime-butter-chickpea-vindaloo/README.md

 This dish was created for my friends' wedding.
-It is a vegitarian dish inspired by butter chicken, with some extra flavours to make it more interesting.
+It is a vegetarian dish inspired by butter chicken, with some extra flavours to make it more interesting.

 Makes 8-12 servings.